code42/code42cli/README.md

 * `code42 security-data` is a CLI tool for extracting AED events.
     Additionally, you can choose to only get events that Code42 previously did not observe since you last recorded a checkpoint (provided you do not change your query).
-* `code42 high-risk-employee` is a collection of tools for managing the high risk employee detection list.
-Similarly, there is `code42 departing-employee`.
+* `code42 watchlists` is a collection of tools for managing your employee watchlists.

 ## Requirements